gojimmypi/wolfssl/IDE/Espressif/component-manager/INSTALL.md

 - Example application [lib/idf_component.yml](./lib/idf_component.yml)
 - Example staging application [lib/idf_component.yml](./lib/idf_component-staging-gojimmypi.yml)
 - [README_REGISTRY_PREPEND.md](./README_REGISTRY_PREPEND.md)
-Version numbers must exactly match between these files.
+Version numbers must exactly match between these files and follow the [Semantic Versioning Specification](https://semver.org/#spec-item-11).

 Note that when using the staging environment, the staging user namespace and component name will be used.
 There should be a `./lib/idf_component-staging-[user name].yml` file.